 The abuser uses a gun for his/her job.
 Does the law still apply?

-If you are confused or not sure whether the abuser can still use a gun for work purposes, you can talk to a lawyer or domestic violence advocate in your area or call the National Center on Protection Orders and Full Faith & Credit at 1-800-903-0111, ext.
-2. To find a domestic violence advocate in your area, please go to our Advocates and Shelters page and choose your state from the drop-down menu.
+If you are confused or not sure whether the abuser can still use a gun for work purposes, you can contact us on our Email Hotline or call the National Center on Protection Orders and Full Faith & Credit at 1-800-903-0111, ext.
+2.

 1 18 USC §§ 925(a)(1); 922(d)(9), (g)(9)